kajaste/pychoir/README.md

 [![Documentation Status](https://readthedocs.org/projects/pychoir/badge/?version=stable)](https://pychoir.readthedocs.io/en/stable/?badge=latest)
 [![License](https://img.shields.io/pypi/l/pychoir.svg?style=flat)](https://github.com/kajaste/pychoir/blob/main/LICENSE.txt)

 Super-duper low cognitive overhead matching for Python developers reading or writing tests.
 Implemented fully in modern & typed Python, without any dependencies.
-Runs and passes its tests on 3.6, 3.7, 3.8, 3.9, 3.10 and 3.11.
+Runs and passes its tests on most Pythons after 3.6.
 PyPy works fine too.

 `pychoir` has mostly been developed for use with `pytest`, but nothing prevents from using it in any other test framework (like vanilla `unittest`) or even outside of testing, if you feel like it.